dyrector-io/awesome-infrastructure-questions/README.md

 -   Any backup processes?
 -   How many copies of your data are stored, where are they stored, and are they encrypted?
 -   Do you have disaster recovery processes?

+**Disaster Recovery Continuity**
+- Do you have a business continuity/disaster recovery plan?
+- How often do you test your BCP/DRP?
+- Backups and Failover - How long is the backup history maintained?
+- Can the database be restored to a specific day and time?
+- Do you have a documented Incident Response Plan?

 **USA related**